pixie-io/docs.px.dev/content/en/02-installing-pixie/04-install-schemes/03-helm.md

 ## 4. Verify

-To verify that Pixie is running in your environment you can check the [admin page](https://work.withpixie.ai/admin) or run:
+To verify that Pixie is running in your environment you can check the <CloudLink url="/admin">admin page</CloudLink> or run:

 ```bash
 # Check pods are up